-I did a couple of test runs to check this out.
-A 125 lb. dog, for example, would receive its meal package every two weeks.
+A 125 lb. dog, for example, would receive its meal package every 2 weeks.
 A diminutive 3 lb. dog would receive its meal package every six weeks.
 As you can see, size makes a big difference.

 If you’re curious, it’s the board-certified veterinarians on staff who know how much the dogs should eat and who schedule deliveries accordingly.